difference between vidhan sabha and lok sabha

 The Lok Sabha is the most significant legislative body in India, and its primary role is to represent the people, make laws, and control finances.
 The Lok Sabha has the power to initiate money bills, and no bill can become law without its approval.
 The Lok Sabha also has the authority to pass a vote of no confidence against the government, and if such a vote is passed, the government has to resign.

-See also difference between syrup and elixirs
+See also difference between a viral and a bacterial infection

 The Vidhan Sabha handles the legislative affairs of a particular state and has the power to make laws on subjects that come under the state list, such as healthcare, agriculture, and education.
 The Vidhan Sabha also has the power to pass the annual budget for the state and hold the state government accountable for its policies.